rbaumbach/YabProjz/Quotes/README.md

 TBD

 [^1]: The exercise itself was 30 minutes.
-However, this challenge was a surprise and wasn't communicated to me and my workstation wasn't setup.
+However, this challenge was a surprise and wasn't communicated to me beforehand and my workstation wasn't setup.
 I spent about ~5 minutes getting Xcode ready for development.